Tyrrrz/YoutubeExplode/ReadMe.md

 ### Searching

 You can execute a search query and get the results by calling `Search.GetResultsAsync(...)`.
-Each result may represent either a video, a playlist, or a channel, so you need to use pattern matching to handle each case:
+Each result may represent either a video, a playlist, or a channel, so you need to use pattern matching to handle corresponding cases:

 ```csharp
 using YoutubeExplode;